 - The same is true of entity descriptions

-- Changes to data quality conditions will also simply be re-evaluated against the current state of the ticket, so for example an activity that was previously considered to be complete may now show incomplete again based on evaluating the new condition rules
+- Changes to conditions will also simply be re-evaluated against the current state of the ticket, so for example an activity that was previously considered to be complete may now show incomplete again based on evaluating the new condition rules

 - If the onward routes from the current activity are changed, these will also be picked up automatically and reflected as a new set of transition choices